Hairum-Qureshi/cis-advisor-backend/README.md

 - Constrain the model to **only** answer UD Grad CS questions
 - Reject irrelevant or out-of-scope queries deterministically
 - Output HTML-formatted responses for frontend rendering
+- Continuously verify embedding integrity via a golden Q&A benchmark

 ---